aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab3.md

 # Lab 3: Defend

-In this lab, you will create a policy to:
+In this lab, you will create a tag-based policy to:

   * prevent social security information from being exported from one of the spoke instances.
   * allow connection to approved github accounts only.